 Is a Business Valuation the Same as a Business Evaluation?

 The primary purpose of a business appraisal is to determine a company’s financial value in the marketplace.
-A business valuation is looking at all assets in relation to all risks and liabilities.
+A business valuation is looking at all assets concerning all risks and liabilities.
 An evaluation of a business measures the intangible, as it is assessing the operations of the business to see how effectively and consistently it generates cash flow.
 This type of business tool is typically utilized when an owner or management is trying to improve on cash flow or profits by improving productivity.

 When Should a Business be Appraised?